-- Going to the toilet a lot, especially at night.
+- Toilet - going for a wee a lot, especially at night.

-- Being really thirsty.
+- Thirsty - being really thirsty.

-- Feeling more tired than usual.
+- Tired - feeling more tired than usual.

-- Losing weight without trying to.
+- Thinner - losing weight without trying to.

 - Genital itching or thrush.